-We must look back, beloved.
-He suffered and died for us.
 Wounded for me, wounded for me, there on the Cross He was wounded for me.
 Gone my transgressions and now I am free, all because Jesus was wounded for me.

 Luke wants us to remember what He did.
-He chose apostles and then suffered and died.
-But He's no longer dead!
+First, he reminds us that Jesus chose His apostles, and then suffered and died.
+But that's not the end of the story, so a third reminder.